6 of the best Korean moisturizers for dry skin.

 Innisfree Orchid Enrich Cream

 It’s one of the best in the business for dry skin.
 Especially in the winter.
-When that cold dry air starts to bite your face off, this really holds up well.
+When that cold dry air bites your face off, this really holds up well.

-As a side note, it does have a strong scent, which some people might not like.
+As a side note, it has a potent scent, which some people might not like.

 But overall Innisfree Orchid Enriched Cream is silky smooth and extremely hydrating.